Witney Carson Looks Lovely In Denim For Instagram Snap

 Witney’s hair is long and loose, reaching her shoulders.
 Her face is hidden behind an oversized pair of aviator sunglasses with lenses that have a deep orange tint.
 On the dancer’s lips is a natural-looking, blush-colored lipstick.

-A shadow of the person taking the photo can be seen on the floor next to the Dancing with the Stars pro.
+A shadow of the person taking the photo can be seen on the ground next to the Dancing with the Stars pro.

 The property behind Witney is stunning.
 The grass she is standing on has a mixture of dirt in it.
 The horses are penned in a field that has a stunning mountain range as its backdrop, some which still have snow caps atop them, as well as an expansive blue sky that dominates the photo.